COSC3020/all-pairs-shortest-paths-SamuelGlz/README.md

 What is the worst-case time complexity ($\Theta$) of the algorithm?
 Add your answer, including your reasoning, to this markdown file.

+The worst-case time complexity for the function is the same as the best case since the fucntion is set up to iterate through 3 for loops that go through each vertex.
+So the time complexity is $\Theta(|V|^3)$